-When I first told my parents I was planning a solo backpacking trip through South-America, I was surprised by their reaction.
+When I first told my parents I was planning a solo backpacking trip through South America, I was surprised by their reaction.
 They know me well enough to not argue with me, but I could tell they were not happy.
 They asked: when are you going?
 How long are you going?
 Are you going aloonnneee…?
 You could hear the echo in that question.
-Yes, mom and dad, your adult, 33-year old daughter is going to South-America..
+Yes, mom and dad, your adult, 33-year old daughter is going to South America..
 ALONE!
 As this was not the first time I had to break that news to them, I assembled some tips to reassure parents of solo travel plans across the globe.

 How to reassure parents of solo travel plans?

 When you break the news that you’re going traveling solo, there is nothing more exciting than a whole bunch of people jumping up and down and wanting to join you.

 They still do, even if you’re an adult like me.
 Or have a family of your own.
 To your parents, you’re still their little girl.
 You are their daughter, who is planning on setting out to explore the world, on her own.
 Here are some tips to reassure parents of solo travel plans.

-Before you break the news to your parents, make sure to read these first time tips for solo female traveling by Arzo Travels.
+Before you break the news to your parents, make sure to read these first-time tips for solo female traveling by Arzo Travels.

 Bend and flex

 And yes, trust me, you’re making a sale.
 You are selling your parents the idea of you traveling solo around the world and them being ok with that.

 They DO worry and they do NOT know you’ll be fine.
-Even if you travel with your parents, like I did, you can still be travel scammed in Rome for example.
+Even if you travel with your parents, as I did, you can still be travel scammed in Rome for example.

 You have to bend your phrases and acknowledge their concerns.
 Tell them you understand that they will worry.
-Tell them that it is okay that they worry, because you’ll know they love you.
+Tell them that it is okay that they worry because you’ll know they love you.

 Show them your solo travel plans

 Tell them where you’ll be staying, which flight numbers you have.
-I showed my parents my hap-snap travel map with my reasons to travel to South-America and they used it to google places while I was away.
+I showed my parents my hap-snap travel map with my reasons to travel to South America and they used it to google places while I was away.

 Make specific and measurable agreements

 Don’t reassure parents of solo travel plans by telling them you’ll call as much as possible.
 Odds are your mom has a different idea of “as much as possible”.
 When you tell them you’ll text them as soon as you’ll land, they think they’ll receive a text message when you’re still waiting to get off the plane.

 Make sure you are on the same page regarding your agreements.
 If you agree to call your mom every Monday, make sure you do call her, every Monday.
 Even if you don’t feel like it or have not much to say.

 Talk to your parents

-If you want your parents to take you and your solo travel plans serious, the best way is to talk to them.
+If you want your parents to take you and your solo travel plans seriously, the best way is to talk to them.
 I know, your parents might seem like a 7-headed monster who will never understand any of your plans to travel or your life in general, but they are your parents.
 They care for you.

 Turned out; they wanted just 1 thing.
 Know where I would be staying and they asked if it was possible for me to check in every day with them.

-In my mind, it sounded a little bit childish to text my parents every day where I was staying, what I was doing and where I would be going.
+In my mind, it sounded a little bit childish to text my parents every day where I was staying, what I was doing, and where I would be going.
 But I soon decided: if that will make them feel better or more comfortable: then I’ll do it.

 Or…. be original!